aspose-cells/Aspose.Cells-Doc-md/english/cpp/getting-started/system-requirements/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

-Aspose.Cells for C++ is a native C++ library that enables C++ developers to create, manipulate and convert spreadsheets programmatically without requiring Office Automation or Microsoft Excel application.
+Aspose.Cells for C++ is a native C++ library that enables C++ developers to create, manipulate, and convert spreadsheets programmatically without requiring Office Automation or the Microsoft Excel application.

 ## Supported Operating Systems

-Aspose.Cells for C++ supports the following 64-bit or 32-bit operating system and platforms:
+Aspose.Cells for C++ supports the following 64‑bit or 32‑bit operating systems and platforms:

 <table>
 	<tr>